mitchpaulus/autocorrect.vim/README.markdown

 nmap <leader>l <Plug>(AutocorrectTryLoad)
 ```

+If you don't want the default mappings at all,
+then you can disable them by setting the variable `g:AutocorrectDisableDefaultMappings` to `1`.

 `ForceLoadAutocorrect` will always reread all the corrections.
 This is
 important when you add in corrections to your personal autocorrect file
 (See more on this [here](#extending)). `AutocorrectTryLoad` will do the